Battle of Artaxata: Prelude

-The Romans were marching towards Artaxata, the Kingdom's old capital, to force Tigranes to do battle.
+The Romans were marching towards Artaxata, the Kingdom's old capital, to force Tigranes into fighting a pitched battle.
 Tigranes, on Mithridates' advice, had been avoiding a battle after being defeated at Tigranocerta.
 He knew his untrained army was no match for the disciplined and battle-hardened Roman troops.
-Since the Romans' objective (Artaxata) was clear to them, Tigranes and Mithridates had been preparing and training their army for the unavoidable battle but needed time.
+Since the Romans' objective [Artaxata] was clear to them, Tigranes and Mithridates had been preparing and training their army for the unavoidable battle but needed time.
 Lucullus was not inclined to grant them the time needed and marched straight for the capital.
 Eventually Tigranes had little choice and confronted the Romans.
-Lucullus made sacrifices to the gods and then marched out of his camp for a pitched battle.
+Lucullus made sacrifices to the gods, marched out from his camp and put his army into battle order.

-The battle
+Battle

-The Armenian force consisted of a significant cavalry and infantry array protected by mounted archers and Iberian lance-men.
+The Armenian force consisted of a significant cavalry and infantry array protected by mounted archers and Iberian lancers.
 There was an initial skirmish between these Iberians and the Roman horse, and soon the Iberians were in full flight.
-Tigranes then showed up with a huge contingent of cavalry.
-Lucullus is said to have been frightened by the number of enemies.
-He halted his cavalry's pursuit of the Iberians and advanced the infantry on the Atropani who were massed opposite it.
+Mithridates then showed up with a huge contingent of cavalry.
+Lucullus halted his cavalry's pursuit of the Iberians and advanced the infantry on the Atropani who were massed opposite it.
 These were routed, and soon the entire Armenian army was in retreat.